 Dry Eye Disease

-Dry Eye Disease (DED) is quickly becoming one of the most common medical conditions affecting adults today.
-Recent studies estimate that 14.4% of adults over 40 are impacted by dry eye, as well as 50% of people that wear contact lenses.
+Dry Eye Disease (DED) is quickly becoming one of the most common medical conditions affecting adults in the U.S. Recent studies estimate that 14.4% of adults over 40 are impacted by dry eye, including half of those who wear contact lenses.
 We take dry eye very seriously at Six One Six Vision Center, knowing the drastic consequences it can have on a person’s quality of life and vision.
 Proper eye care is vital to managing this condition.

 - Increasing age